Star Trek: Strange New Worlds season 5: Casting

 Anson Mount, Ethan Peck, and Rebecca Romijn star in the series as Captain Christopher Pike, science officer Spock, and first officer Una Chin-Riley / Number One, respectively.
 Also starring are Jess Bush as nurse Christine Chapel, Christina Chong as chief security officer La'An Noonien-Singh, Celia Rose Gooding as communications officer Nyota Uhura, Melissa Navia as helmsman Erica Ortegas, Babs Olusanmokun as Dr. Joseph M'Benga, and Martin Quinn as engineer Montgomery Scott.

 Following the season's announcement, Myers confirmed that Paul Wesley—who replaced The Original Series star William Shatner as James T. Kirk for the series—would be reprising his role for the fifth season.
+There was also speculation that the Original Series characters Leonard "Bones" McCoy and Hikaru Sulu—originally portrayed by DeForest Kelley and George Takei, respectively—would be introduced by the end of Strange New Worlds.
+After filming wrapped on the series finale, the two characters were confirmed to be appearing in that episode portrayed by Thomas Jane and Kai Murakami, respectively.

 Filming

 Filming began on September 17, 2025, at CBS Stages Canada in Mississauga, Ontario, under the working title Lily and Isaac.
-Dan Liu, Jordan Canning, and Axelle Carolyn are directing the first three episodes, all returning from previous seasons.
-Filming is set to continue until December 18.
+Dan Liu, Jordan Canning, and Axelle Carolyn directed the first three episodes, all returning from previous seasons.
+Producing director Chris Fisher directed the penultimate episode, and Goldsman directed the series finale.
+Filming for the season wrapped on December 19.